GitHub-Nawatech-Lab/azureml-exercise/README.md

 ### Dataset Overview

+The dataset used in this project is normalized, ensuring that all features have been scaled to a similar range, which is crucial for effective machine learning model training.
 Each column in the dataset is explained below:

 1. **Latitude**: Specifies the north-south position of a point on the Earth's surface in degrees.
 2. **Longitude**: Specifies the east-west position of a point on the Earth's surface in degrees.